MadisonMadi/Staff-Helper/README.md

 - /staffhelp tutorial ➜ Tutorial Message
   - You can use the command '/tasks' to see a quick tutorial which will give you the rundown on the basics of the gameplay loop.

+- /staffhelp vehicles ➜ Vehicles Messages
+  - You can buy vehicles in the building behind spawn to the left, purchase these with credits or money, to spawn your vehicle do '/vehicles' or walk to a dock to spawn your water vehicles.

 - /staffhelp variants ➜ Variants Message